The Career Profile Project

 Ask some small children what they want to be when they grow up.
 Most likely, their answers will cluster around a few well-known occupations - teacher, firefighter, veterinarian or doctor.
 Then ask their parents what jobs they have and the answers will be quite varied, including many jobs that children (and most high school and college students) have never heard of.

-In the Career Outlook project, when students interview adults about their jobs, they find that the majority didn't know when they were in high school that they would be in their current careers.
+In the Career Profile Project, when students interview adults about their jobs, they find that the majority didn't know when they were in high school that they would be in their current careers.
 (SEE ANSWERS).

 Career development is a lifelong process that begins in the earliest years and continues throughout high school and beyond During high school, it is important to explore your general interests, find out what skills and credentials are important in those career areas, and begin to build skills and credentials that will open doors to the careers you are interested in.
 As you build your career, you should always be assessing your skills and interests and looking at how you can build additional skills and credentials to take advantage of current opportunities.